matrix-org/matrix-spec/content/client-server-api/_index.md

 #### User registration

-Clients can signal to the server that the user desires to register a new account by initiating the [authorization code grant](#authorization-code-grant) with the `prompt=create` parameter set in the authorization request as defined in [Initiating User Registration via OpenID Connect 1.0](https://openid.net/specs/openid-connect-prompt-create-1_0.html).
+Clients can signal to the server that the user desires to register a new account by initiating the [authorisation code grant](#authorisation-code-grant) with the `prompt=create` parameter set in the authorisation request as defined in [Initiating User Registration via OpenID Connect 1.0](https://openid.net/specs/openid-connect-prompt-create-1_0.html).

-Whether the homeserver supports this parameter is advertised by the `prompt_values_supported` authorization server metadata.
+Whether the homeserver supports this parameter is advertised by the `prompt_values_supported` authorisation server metadata.

 Servers that support this parameter SHOULD show the account registration UI in the browser.

-The `prompt=create` parameter is not supported when using the [device authorization grant](#device-authorization-grant).
+The `prompt=create` parameter is not supported when using the [device authorisation grant](#device-authorisation-grant).

 #### Account management {id="oauth-20-account-management"}